 - hypointense to grey matter (10-15%): compared to grey matter and usually correlates with harder texture and more fibrous and calcified contents

-- DWI/ADC: atypical and malignant subtypes may show greater than expected restricted diffusion although recent work suggests that this is not useful in prospectively predicting histological grade 15,16
+- DWI/ADC: grade 2 and 3 tumors may show greater than expected restricted diffusion although this is not universally useful in prospectively predicting histological grade 15,16

 - MR perfusion: good correlation between volume transfer constant (k-trans) and histological grade 28

 MR tractography: allows the identification of white matter tracts adjacent to the meningioma